How To Make a Crate Desk

 I've been dreaming of the perfect farmhouse desk to finish off my office.
-One day, I came across some crates at Michael's & I had an idea....
+One day, I came across some crates at Michael's & a butcher block at IKEA and I had an idea....

 First, start by sanding the crates.
 I purchased 4 for the legs of the desk.
 After that, start staining!
 I ripped up an old T-shirt to use as a rag to rub the stain in.
 Make sure while staining to cover as many of the grooves as possible.
 After that, let the stain set for 5-15 minutes.
 Then, grab a clean rag & wipe away the excess.
 After that, let your crates dry for at least 6-8 hours, or longer depending on how hot it is outside.
 Following that, I added a layer of spray varnish to make sure the crates were extra set - but this is an optional step as long as you aren't using them outside.
 After that, I let the varnish dry.
 (If you are planning to use these stained crates for outside use I would suggest setting with a polyurethane.)